Density-valued solutions for the Boltzmann-Enskog process: Existence of Density for the Boltzmann-Enskog process

 \section{Existence of Density for the Boltzmann-Enskog process}

 We have now established the necessary estimates on the Fourier transform of the approximating process to discuss the beneficial estimate stated in Lemma \ref{approx-est-lem}.
 The benefit of the Fourier transform estimates will be seen in calculations related to the approximating process $(R^\varepsilon_t,V^\varepsilon_t)$.
-We now prove Lemma \ref{approx-est-lem} before finally proving the main theorem.\\
+We now prove Lemma \ref{approx-est-lem} before finally proving the main theorem.\\ \textbf{Proof of Lemma \ref{approx-est-lem} }\\ The estimates established in earlier sections can now be utilized to give the result of Lemma \ref{approx-est-lem}. \begin{proof} Take $\varepsilon \in (0,1)$.
+Take $0 < t_0 \leq t - \varepsilon \leq t \leq t_1$, $\phi \in L^\infty(\mathbb{R}^3)$ and $h \in \mathbb{R}^3$.
+Recall our definitions of the processes $U_t^\varepsilon$ and $W_t^\varepsilon$ earlier.
+Then